As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 As we can see, frequency is inversely proportional to wavelength which implies that higher the frequency, shorter is the wavelength.
 That is why higher frequencies are easier to tame because their wavelengths are short.

-In the lower frequency range, the problem is that the wavelengths increase exponentially with reduction in frequencies.
+In the lower frequency range, the problem is that the wavelengths increase exponentially with a reduction in frequencies.

 In the subwoofer range at 80 Hz and below, the wavelengths are so long that you will have to create bass traps that are several feet in thickness.
 This is too impractical.